heidelberg-hepml/lgatr/docs/source/quickstart.rst

       num_blocks=2,
    )

-The :class:`~lgatr.layers.attention.config.SelfAttentionConfig`
+The ``attention`` and ``mlp`` dicts allow you to modify specific :class:`~lgatr.nets.lgatr.LGATr` hyperparameters.
-and :class:`~lgatr.layers.mlp.config.MLPConfig` classes allow you to modify the default :class:`~lgatr.nets.lgatr.LGATr` hyperparameters.
+Possible arguments are described in the configuration classes :class:`~lgatr.layers.attention.config.SelfAttentionConfig` and :class:`~lgatr.layers.mlp.config.MLPConfig`.

 Using L-GATr
 ------------

 Let's generate some toy data, you can think about it as a batch of 128 LHC events, each containing 20 particles with mass 1, represented by their four-momenta :math:`p=(E, p_x, p_y, p_z)`.

 .. code-block:: python